kshedden/workshops/dair3/design/design.md

     there is rarely any way to know whether all confounders of a given relationship have been identified.

-  - At a high level, when designing a study, one or more of the following strategies are usually employed to mitigate the risks of confounding.
+  - When designing a study, one or more of the following strategies are usually employed to mitigate the risks of confounding.
 They are listed in decreasing order of rigor: